phedayat/phedayat.github.io/docs/_posts/2021-09-16-site-repls.markdown

 ### What's Replit and why are we using it?

-[Replit](https://replit.com) is a site that hosts "collaborative in-browser IDEs" (right from their website).
+[Replit](https://replit.com) is a site that hosts collaborative in-browser IDEs.
 They have a _lot_ of different preloaded languages you can choose to make a repl for.
 Repl stands for Read-Eval-Print-Loop.
 Think about when you type `python` into Terminal and get an interactive Python terminal.
 That's a repl.
 We'll be using Replit to host our editing environment.

 To explain more, consider the tech stack we're going to use.
 * GitHub Pages